 Filter: Circular Polarizer Filter and/or Red Enhancer Filter

 Shutter Speed: Shoot Bracketed Mode 5 Shots, 1EV apart

-Meta’s Cold Weather Photography Tips – Winter Landscape Photography Tips and Techniques
+Meta’s Best Cold Weather Nature Photography Tips – Winter Landscape Photography Tips

 Winter Photography Tips

 Living high up in the Blue Ridge Mountains of Western North Carolina at 3,800’ Elevation, where it snows most of the winter.
 This makes Winter Landscape Photography, but shooting in very cold weather and snow can be a bit challenging.
 Here are some of Meta’s Best Winter Photography Cold Weather Tips...

-• Keep Your Camera Batteries Warm – Most Camera Batteries will freeze below 32°F. Camera Batteries also don’t last as long with they are cold, so pack extra Camera Batteries.
+• Keep Your Camera Batteries Warm – Most Camera Batteries contain water and will freeze below 32°F. Camera Batteries also don’t last as long with they are cold, so pack extra Camera Batteries.
 Store your spare Camera Batteries close to your body in pockets or wrap them in HotHands if in your Camera Bag.
 Sony NPFM500H Digital Camera Battery Operating Temperature: +32F to +104°F (0°C to +40°C).

 • Overexposure Your Shots for Pure White Snow – Cameras can get confused by the brightness and whiteness of pure white snow, often displaying grey on your histogram.
 Use your histogram to overexpose your shots by one to two stops, so that you’ll have a wide enough range in your histogram to edit in post production, without losing any information or color.

 • Keep your Camera Protected from the Elements – Cameras, Lenses and Filters can quickly accumulate dew and condensation in colder weather.
-For cold weather photography, Meta uses a 5W Dew Remover Heated Lens Wrap.
+For very cold weather photography, Meta uses a 4W Dew Remover Heated Lens Wrap.
 Meta also stores her Cameras in a large protective zip-lock bag, with a 5 Gram Silica Gel Pack, to help absorb any moisture.
 Allow your Camera warm up to room temperature before removing it from the protective bag.

 • Use a Sturdy Tripod such as the Slik Pro 700DX Tripod.
 Shooting Long Exposures with a ND Filter and bracketed shots can help blur out any falling snow.